Thursday, February 26, 2015

 Thank You (Falettinme Be Mice Elf Agin) – Sly & the Family Stone

 Larry Graham introduced his dynamic and highly inventive thump-and-pluck bass technique on this explosive 1969 funk classic.
-Sly & the Family Stone were way ahead of their time when they recorded this super-syncopated, bass-driven groove-fest.
+Sly & the Family Stone were way ahead of their time when they recorded this monstrous groove tsunami.
 It still sounds as fresh and original as it did when it first hit the airwaves 46 years ago.
 The track topped both the R&B and pop charts in the U.S., and it has influenced legions of funk artists and bassists in its wake.

 Thank You (Falettinme Be Mice Elf Agin) at Amazon